William Archibald Dunning

 William Archibald Dunning (12 May 1857 – 25 August 1922) was an American historian and political scientist at Columbia University noted for his work on the Reconstruction era of the United States.
 He founded the informal Dunning School of interpreting the Reconstruction era through his own writings and the Ph.D. dissertations of his numerous students.

-Dunning has been criticized for advocating white supremacist interpretations, his "blatant use of the discipline of history for reactionary ends" and for offering "scholarly legitimacy to the disenfranchisement of southern blacks and to the Jim Crow system."
+The scholarly publications of the Dunning School have been criticized for advocating white supremacist interpretations, especially their "blatant use of the discipline of history for reactionary ends" and for offering "scholarly legitimacy to the disenfranchisement of southern blacks and to the Jim Crow system."

 Early life and education

 Born in Plainfield, New Jersey, Dunning was the son of a successful businessman who enjoyed the classics.
 Dunning earned degrees at Columbia University (B.A.
 1881, M.A.
 1884, and Ph.D.
 1885).
 He spent a year in Berlin studying European history under Heinrich von Treitschke.

 Soon after his return and beginning his academic career, in 1888 he married Charlotte E. Loomis.
 They had no children.
 She died in 1917.